 Yes?
-You need GROW!
+You need to GROW!

 Options (and Obstacles)

 Once you have a goal and a picture of the current reality, you need to look at the options to achieve the goal.
 Help your team member to brainstorm but don’t do it for them.
-Asking questions like “What else could you do?”, “What if this obstacle was removed, what could you do then?”, or “What do you need to stop doing to achieve this goal?”, “What are the advantages and disadvantages of that option?”, or “What obstacles stand in your way?” will be helpful to get them started.
+Asking questions like “What else could you do?”, “What if this obstacle was removed?
+What could you do then?” or “What do you need to stop doing to achieve this goal?”, “What are the advantages and disadvantages of that option?” or “What obstacles stand in your way?” will be helpful to get them started.

-From the previous brainstorm some viable options or first steps should emerge.
+From the previous brainstorm, some viable options or first steps should emerge.
 Now you help them to establish how they will achieve the goal.
-Use questions such as: “What will you do (and when?)”, “How will you keep yourself motivated?”, or “When will you review your progress?”
-In this step you also decide when to get in touch again to review the progress.
+Use questions such as: “What will you do (and when?)”, “How will you keep yourself motivated?” or “When will you review your progress?”
+In this step, you also decide when to get in touch again to review the progress.

 Now that I’ve learned how to use the model properly my time management and the results are so much better!